BagunasJohnrey/Catering-Python/README.md

 - The catering service prioritizes **locally sourced ingredients**, reducing the carbon emissions associated with long-distance transportation.
 - The inclusion of **plant-based meal options** helps lower the environmental impact of livestock farming, which contributes significantly to greenhouse gas emissions.
 - The system minimizes the carbon footprint by incorporating sustainable catering methods into its service offerings.

 ---

-### Admin Features
-- **View All Bookings**:
-  - Admin can view all existing bookings.
-- **Delete Bookings**:
-  - Admin can delete, sort, and update bookings by selecting the event date.

----